Improved Helly numbers of product sets: Exponential lattices

-\subsection{Exponential lattices}
+\section{Exponential lattices}

-\subsubsection{Upper Bound}
+\subsection{Upper Bound}

-Ambrus et al. \cite{Ambrus} prove establish an upper bound on $h\big(L_2(\alpha)\big)$ by considering an empty polygon and dividing its edges into four quadrants.
-Then they bound the number of edges in each quadrant by making use of the emptiness property.
+Ambrus, Balko, Frankl, Jung, and Nasz\'odi \cite{Ambrus} establish an upper bound on $h\big(L_2(\alpha)\big)$ by considering an empty polygon and dividing its edges into four types.
+Then they bound the number of edges in each type by making use of the emptiness property.

 We also consider an empty polygon in an exponential lattice, and in one case (where all the edge slopes are nonnegative), we repeat the analysis in \cite{Ambrus}.
 Our remaining analysis, however, considers a different set of points, which is how we achieve an improved bound with reduced casework.